-The Master of Fine Arts in Writing is a terminal degree for students who wish to pursue careers as writers and/or who want to teach writing at the college level.
+The Master of Fine Arts in Writing is part of The Creative Writing Programs (CWP) at Hamline University.
+The MFA is a terminal degree for students who wish to pursue careers as writers and/or who want to teach writing at the college level.
 Hamline's MFA program, established in 1994, was the first MFA degree in creative writing in Minnesota.
 It is distinguished from many writing programs around the country by its interdisciplinary emphasis and its encouragement of multi-genre explorations.